Robin and the 7 Hoods: Stage musical

 A new version of Robin and the 7 Hoods, with a book by Rupert Holmes, premiered on stage July 30, 2010 at the Old Globe Theater in San Diego, California.
 Updated to the early 1960s, it includes only one of the film's songs, "My Kind of Town", but features 18 others composed by Cahn and Van Heusen, among them Come Fly with Me and Ain't That a Kick in the Head?.
 The piece ran throughout August 2010.
 Casey Nicholaw directed and choreographed the musical, set in the Mad Men era of 1962.
 The story is about a likable gangster hoping to get out of the crime business.
 A do-gooding TV reporter likens him to a modern-day Robin Hood.

 Home media

 Robin and the 7 Hoods has been released on a number of home video editions, individually and as part of the deluxe multi-movie set The Rat Pack Ultimate Collector's Edition.
 Cases for DVD editions depicted a portrait of Sinatra, Martin, Davis Jr and Crosby with guns in their hands.
 Because Crosby's character is not involved in the group's criminal operations, the portrait was altered to show him gunless.

 The film's soundtrack album was rereleased on compact disc in 2000 on Artanis Records.

+Trivia

+In an early scene in the movie, Robbo threatens Gisborne by saying "If you come over there like George Washington, I send you back like Abraham Lincoln", referring to him as "Mr. President".
+This scene was filmed before the assassination of John F. Kennedy.
+Sinatra later regretted the inclusion of this line in the script, according to his commentary on the DVD release.